therealhalonen/PhishSticks/notes/ollikainen/notes.md

 When you plug in a USB device, it sends the host machine some information on what the device is.
 Typically this comes in the form of a VID (Vendor ID) and PID (Product ID).

+Actual use cases for making these changes to the VID/PID information might be something like
+  * Digispark might be a blocked vendor on many systems
-Spoofing the identifying information can be useful when you are trying to hide from the simulated victim/target.
-When looking up the connected devices on the Windows Device Manager, one might get a bit suspicious if they are greeted with a `libusb-win32 Usb Devices - Digispark Bootloader`:
+  * Spoofing the identifying information can be useful when you are trying to hide from the simulated victim/target.
+When looking up the connected devices on the Windows Device Manager, one might get a bit suspicious if they are greeted with a `libusb-win32 Usb Devices - Digispark Bootloader` (UPDATE: The bootloader shows up for a couple of seconds, and changes to another device after a few seconds):

 ![digispark on windows devmgr.msc](/notes/ollikainen/images/w40_1.jpg)